Here is a summary of the situation with proposals for significant housing developments in our town:

 Holne Road – Burrington Estates applied for planning permission to build 30 dwellings on land near Holne Road.
 This application was unanimously rejected by Dartmoor National Park on 4 September 2020 because there was no affordable housing provision on site, and the development would provide no significant over-riding environmental or community benefit.
 The Council’s response objecting to this application can be read here.

 Barn Park – Buckfast Estates have applied for planning permission to build 28 dwellings (10 affordable and 18 open market) on land west of Barn Park.
 This application is still being processed.
-The application number is 0615/18 and further information can be found here.
+The application number is 0615/18 and information on this application can be found here.
 The Town Council objected to the original application for the following reasons: flood risk, lack of genuinely affordable housing, impact on services, access issues, absence of sustainability in the design, and lack of biodiversity protection.
 A revised application has now been presented which includes changes to dwelling design and site drainage.
 The new documents can be found on the website.
 The Town Council is objecting to the revised application.

 Oaklands Road – Coworth Homes are proposing a development on a green field north of Oaklands Road, with access via Glebelands and Oaklands Park.
 The development would be 51 two and three-bedroom dwellings including 18 affordable homes.
 This land is not currently allocated for housing in the Dartmoor National Park Local Plan.
 Therefore, the National Park would have to first agree to designate this land as suitable for housing before any planning application can be submitted and considered.